GermanPearls/time-tracker/readme.txt

 == Installation ==

-**Please Note: This plugin requires the Contact Form 7 to function properly.**
+**Please Note: This plugin requires a form plugin to function properly.
+(Contact Form 7 or WP Forms are currently supported prerequisites.
+One of these must be installed and activated prior to activating Time Tracker.)**

-1. Install and activate the Contact Form 7 plugin, if it's not already installed
+1. Install and activate the Contact Form 7 or WP Forms plugin, if you don't have either already installed
 2. Install and activate the Time Tracker plugin
 3. Go to the Time Tracker Options menu page and add your business specific information, then save all changes
 4. To begin using your new task management system, open a browser and navigate to your website /time-tracker.
 (NOTE: You will need to be logged in as an admin for the time tracker pages to be accessible.)